 Sexually transmitted infections (STIs) like chlamydia can cause bleeding between periods .
 If left untreated, chlamydia can lead to serious complications.
 A convenient way to test is with the Everlywell Chlamydia & Gonorrhea Test.

-If you’re having unprotected sex and believe that you may have been exposed to an STI or are experiencing irregular menstrual cycle issues and spotting, the Everlywell at-home STD Test for women is an easy way to check for seven common STIs.
+If you’re having unprotected sex and believe that you may have been exposed to an STI or are experiencing irregular menstrual cycle issues and spotting, the Everlywell at-home STD Test for women is an easy way to check for six common STIs.

 If you use hormonal birth control, like birth control pills or an IUD (intrauterine device), spotting is common in the first three months .
 Known as breakthrough bleeding, this spotting occurs as your body’s new hormone balance changes your uterine lining.
 You should mention the bleeding to your healthcare provider, but it will likely disappear once your body adjusts to the new birth control.